matfish2/vue-formular/README.md

 `vue-formular.invalid`

 Fires off after the form returned an invalid response from the server.
-Sends through the response content
+Sends through the response

 `vue-formular.change::field_name`